-Audit risk/issue Outcome

-Sensitive expenditure

-Sensitive expenditure is an area that continues to undergo significant public scrutiny.

-In February 2007 the Auditor General published: Controlling sensitive expenditure: Guidelines for public entities (the Sensitive Expenditure Guidelines).
-It is an expectation that the sensitive expenditure policies, of all public entities, cover the principles in these best practice guidelines.
-It is also expected that the policies are applied in practice.
+Audit risk/issue Outcome Sensitive expenditure Sensitive expenditure is an area that We note that the Trust does not have a sensitive continues to undergo significant public expenditure policy. scrutiny.
+We tested all expenditure, which the Trust In February 2007 the Auditor General incurred during the period, for compliance with published: Controlling sensitive accepted good practice in the public sector. expenditure: Guidelines for public Recommendation entities (the Sensitive Expenditure We recommended the Trustees implement a Guidelines).
+It is an expectation that the sensitive expenditure policy to cover the OAG best sensitive expenditure policies, of all practice principles. public entities, cover the principles in these best practice guidelines.
+It is also Management comment expected that the policies are applied in practice.
+Recommendation noted.
+Staff will work with the Trust to develop this policy in the coming months.
+Legislative compliance directly affect the financial statements or general accountability.